 The stereotypical Native American war bonnet is a classic example of cultural appropriation.
 An item worn by male leaders in some Plains Indian tribes is now divorced from its original intent and context.
 Now, colonizers wear it at outdoor festivals and halloween parties.
 We call it cultural appropriation because it’s stolen.
 It’s used without permission.
 It’s used without respect, by a person who has no connection to the object’s origin.

 For me, an important component of cultural appropriation is profit.
 Another is power.
 Another is context.
 Rick Bayless took medium-low heat for making his fortune on mass-produced Mexican recipes.
 He argues that his knowledge of Mexican culture justifies his profit.
 But as many critics have pointed out to him, a white man in Oklahoma is likelier to receive a business loan.
 His family supported him while he spent his teenage years studying Mexican cuisine.
 He had to learn these recipes and techniques from experts in the field.
 But what happened to those teachers?
 What happened to the restaurant that inspired Taco Bell?

 What I find interesting about Jeffrey Gibson’s work is his remix of cultures.
-The beadwork on punching bags links his heritage with that of his oppressors.
+The beadwork on punching bags in his Everlast series links his heritage to that of his oppressors.
 With his art, he creates new artifacts for a culture that never went away.

 my name is josh martinez. i have always loved trying to understand systems, and the systems that built those systems. i spend a lot of time thinking about how to get there from here.